Supersymmetric hybrid inflation with non-minimal coupling to gravity

-Moreover, the average values of $r$ over whole distributions for $\xi = 0.0046$, $\xi = 0.0051$, $\xi = 0.0057$ and $\xi = 0.0085$ are $\approx 0.056$, $\approx 0.06$, $\approx 0.063$ and $\approx 0.08$ respectively.
-All these values of $r$ lie within the upper bound set by the Planck and BICEP2/Keck collaboration and the model prediction is most reliable for BICEP2/Keck's upper bound, but least reliable for the BICEP2's data.
+Moreover, the average values of $r$ over whole distributions for $\xi = 0.0164$ and $\xi = 0.0184$ are $\approx 0.048$ and $\approx 0.053$ respectively.
+Both these values of $r$ lie within the upper bounds set by the Planck and BICEP2/Keck collaboration.